llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 [this commit](https://github.com/llvm/llvm-project/commit/ba24b814f2a20a136f0a7a0b492b6ad8a62114c6),
 rest of table omitted)

-With projects like MLIR
+With projects such as MLIR
 [embracing TableGen](https://mlir.llvm.org/docs/DefiningDialects/Operations/)
-it’s only going to grow from here.
-So if you’re contributing to LLVM, you’re going to encounter it eventually.
+it is only going to grow.
+So if you’re contributing to LLVM, you will encounter it at some point.

-Which might be a problem, because TableGen only exists within LLVM.
-It doesn’t have the massive array of resources that a language like C++ has.
+Which might be a problem as TableGen only exists within LLVM.
+Unlike a language such as C++, TableGen doesn't have an array of resources.

-On top of joining a new project you have this Domain Specific Language (DSL) to learn.
+So, as well as joining a new project, you also now need to learn a new Domain Specific Language (DSL).
 You didn’t come to LLVM to learn a DSL, you probably came here to write a compiler.

 I can’t say that this problem will ever be solved, but the situation isn’t as bleak as it appears.
 There have been big improvements in TableGen tools